StoneT2000/lerobot-sim2real/docs/zero_shot_rgb_sim2real.md

 python lerobot_sim2real/scripts/record_reset_distribution.py --env-id="SO100GraspCube-v1" --env-kwargs-json-path=env_config.json
 ```

 Check that the spawned cube is always visible at the start.

-> [!NOTE]
-> The camera location must have a clear view of the cube spawn region and of the robot + its gripper.
+We recommend ensuring the has a clear view of the cube spawn region and of the robot + its gripper.
 Without a clear view there can be occlusion issues which will make it difficult to train a working model.

 ## 2: Visual Reinforcement Learning in Simulation